RBi-directional requirements traceability between requirements and tests

-COMPLY WITH TRACEABILITY STANDARDS
+ENSURE COMPLIANCE WITH REQUIREMENTS TRACEABILITY STANDARDS

-FASTER TRACEABILITY FOR EXISTING TESTS
+FASTER REQUIREMENTS TRACEABILITY FOR EXISTING TESTS

-Cantata Trace can be used to assign requirements or test plans to existing Cantata test scripts and test cases, making it faster to generate traceability data and verify that existing tests fully verify all the requirements.
+Cantata Trace can be used to assign requirements or test plans to existing Cantata test scripts and test cases, making it faster to generate requirements traceability data and verify that existing tests fully verify all the requirements.

 Existing tests to which traceability can be added include:

 Existing tests can be traced (i.e. associated with requirements or test plans) by using drag-and-drop in bi-directional views.